This is where you will adjust your chatbot's main setup. We'll explore each section below:

 A Global Webhook allows you to set up your chatbot to be more flexible.
 This feature does not impact how your chatbot's Webhooks are configured in other places because it is an add-on.

 A Global Webhook can be triggered through four different actions:

 - "The conversation ends (leaf module)"

 - "The conversation expires"

 Keep in mind that the "Every user reply" Trigger only works with an unmarked "Don’t wait for the user’s input, just evaluate the Connections." checkbox inside a Module's Connections tab.

 Note that a "leaf module", mentioned in the third action listed above, is a Module with no connections and no way of proceeding any further.
 In this Module, the "Don’t wait for the user’s input, just evaluate the Connections." checkbox is unmarked, and the "Skip Global Connection" checkbox is marked.

-Please note, Global Webhooks prevail over any Global or Module Connection.
+Global Webhooks prevail over any Global or Module Connection.

-Here, you can add one or more tags that will take the end user to the last Module within the conversation flow that required end user input.
+In this section, you can add one or more tags that will take the end user to the last Module within the conversation flow that required end user input.

 This is especially useful if you intend to collect end user information such as email addresses.
 If the user inputs the keywords as defined in the Go To Previous feature, the information collection can start again, enabling the end user to type in the correct content.